• Skip to primary navigation

 Collage of images of steps 9 to 12 of chana dal recipe

-Step 12: Garnish with chopped cilantro.
+Step 12: Garnish with freshly chopped cilantro or coriander leaves.

 Serving tips